 And onto minced and chopped family foods and firm finger foods between nine and 12 months

 The 10 steps to Feeding Babies (0-12 months) is a great resource for parents to help ease worries and gives practical advice for any parents who are concerned.
 With so many opinions and pieces of advice being offered it is good to be able to get the answers you need.
 We all worry about our babies and want to do what is best for them and this resource gives you the knowledge to be confident you are doing just that.

 One important thing to remember is that babies do cry for reasons other than that they are hungry.
 But if you are worried that your baby isn’t feeding enough or needs more than you can give, then it doesn’t hurt to have extra resources like you can find on the Infant & Toddler Forum to help put your mind at ease.

 Are you worrying that your baby isn’t feeding very well?
+What do you think about the 10 steps for feeding babies?
 What do you think of the Infant & Toddler Forum’s new resource?